 The West only goes through the motions of imposing sanctions over and over against the very same people.
 And the world sees how the West has been powerless to prevent Russia’s neighbor, Belarus, from creating what are essentially concentration camps for people opposed to the authoritarian leader.

 The Russian intelligentsia is powerless to free Navalny and the other political prisoners.
 Nor can its member repeal this regime’s repressive laws or put an end to medieval obscurantism and authoritarian madness.
-But it can curse loudly and try to “cancel” a bar in the center of Moscow for the crime of hosting a DJ set by a reputed scion of the House of Putin
+But it can curse loudly and try to “cancel” a bar in the center of Moscow for the crime of hosting a DJ set by a reputed scion of the House of Putin.

 This is because Putin remains inaccessible in his Kremlin, while the young woman is right here in plain sight, and easy prey for their social networks.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.